Shaft femur fracture is the fracture of the diaphysis of the femur, an area from the subtrochanteric region to supracondylar region.

 Traumatic femur fractures in the young individual are generally caused by high-energy injuries.
 These injuries are often associated with multisystem trauma.

 In the elderly, femur fractures may be caused by low energy mechanism such as a fall from standing height.

 A preexisting bone disease may cause a pathological fracture like in the presence of metabolic bone diseases, metastatic disease or primary bone tumors.

 The femur is very vascular, and fractures can result in significant blood loss.

 Most femur fractures are treated surgically which aims to provide stable, anatomic fixation, and allows mobilization of both hip and knee motion and strengthening.

 The incidence of femoral shaft fractures ranges from 9.5 to 18.9 per 100,000 annually.

 High-energy injuries are most common in younger males.

 Stress fractures are seen in athletes.

-Linea aspera is a rough crest of bone running down middle third of posterior femur.
-It serves as attachment site for various muscles and fascia and adds to strength by forming a compressive strut to accommodate anterior bow to femur.
+Linea aspera is a rough crest of bone running down the middle third of posterior femur.
+It serves as an attachment site for various muscles and fascia and adds to strength by forming a compressive strut to accommodate anterior bow of femur.